Fish stuffed with rice in the oven. Stuffed fish. Hot fish dishes. Recipes, photos. Whole stuffed fish

 Pelargonium

-Judging by the photo, the differences between the sisters are so great that the question of what is the difference between representatives of the same family goes into the area of differences in care and use.
+Judging by the photo, the differences between the sisters are so great that the question of what is the difference between representatives of the same family turns into the area of differences in care and use.

 How to distinguish pelargonium from geranium